 The bible tells us that we are all "children of God" (John 1:12).
 As such, we consider every member of our school community to be part of our school family - a family that works together to provide a school environment that is safe, supportive, happy and stimulating.
 An environment that allows children to flourish.
 In order to ensure that this is so, we have introduced a policy with set procedures to create a calm, secure and happy working environment for all.
-The policy has been written in consultation with governors, staff and pupils and follows the Lancashire County Council publication Behaviour Policy Guidance for School publication and has been adjusted in light of Covid-19 (see Covid-19 Addendum).
+The policy has been written in consultation with governors, staff and pupils and follows the Lancashire County Council publication Behaviour Policy Guidance for School publication.